 To emphasize the ripple effect of defense cuts on U.S. jobs, the builder of a version of the Navy’s Littoral Combat Ship in Mobile, Alabama, said it led representatives of 50 suppliers from 25 states to Capitol Hill last month to meet with more than 100 lawmakers.
 The company, Austal Ltd. (ASB), reminded lawmakers of the defense and economic value of the shallow-water ships that hunt submarines and sweep for mines.

 The trade group for the aerospace industry has organized luncheons with lawmakers and worker rallies outside defense plants.
 Florida Republican Ander Crenshaw, a member of the House defense appropriations subcommittee, addressed a May 21 rally of 400 workers the group organized outside a Kaman Corp.
-(KAMN) aerospace plant in Jacksonville.
+(KAMN:US) aerospace plant in Jacksonville.

 Employees at Bethesda, Maryland-based Lockheed, the world’s largest defense company, increased political donations 9 percent for the 2012 election from their 2010 election giving, according to the Federal Election Commission.
 So far this election season, Lockheed’s political action committee has contributed $2.26 million, including to members of defense committees in Congress.

 General Dynamics Corp.
-(GD), which teams with Huntington Ingalls to build Virginia-class nuclear submarines, boosted its political donations almost 10 percent in this election cycle, to $1.2 million, according to its campaign-finance filings.
+(GD:US), which teams with Huntington Ingalls to build Virginia-class nuclear submarines, boosted its political donations almost 10 percent in this election cycle, to $1.2 million, according to its campaign-finance filings.
 Led by Boeing’s $4.2 million, defense companies spent $33 million on lobbying in the first quarter of 2012.

 The defense lobby spent almost $132 million in 2011 as a new Republican House majority pushed spending cuts and Democrats demanded that reductions include defense as well as social programs.
 This year the industry is on track to spend about that amount, according to the Center for Responsive Politics, a non- partisan Washington group that monitors political spending.

 Huntington Ingalls’s team of lobbyists includes former U.S. Senators Trent Lott, a Mississippi Republican, and John Breaux, a Louisiana Democrat.
 The business partners developed expertise in Congress looking out for the two Gulf Coast shipyards in their states that Huntington Ingalls now owns after it was spun off last year by Northrop Grumman Corp.
-(NOC) Neither Lott nor Breaux returned telephone calls seeking comment.
+(NOC:US) Neither Lott nor Breaux returned telephone calls seeking comment.

 Defense contractors are “most fearful” of “indiscriminate arbitrary reductions across the board,” that could spur as many as 350,000 job losses if the automatic cuts take effect, said Cord Sterling, vice president of the Aerospace Industries Association of America.